Efficiency of Parallel and Restart Exploration Strategies in Model Free Stochastic Simulations: Conclusion

 We aim for this work to be a foundational step towards developing a more qualitative theory of exploration, specifically by incorporating the time needed to observe meaningful signals for the first time.
 For example in Reinforcement Learning environments with sparse rewards, exploration of the state space or action-state space is widely recognized as a critical bottleneck to efficiency.
 By addressing this crucial aspect, we seek to contribute to more efficient and effective exploration strategies in such contexts and beyond.

-In this work, we focused on space-invariant dynamics, which provide highly interpretable results and for which we can provide explicit performance guarantees.
-Building on this understanding, future work will consider more general Markovian dynamics, providing a more comprehensive and realistic framework for exploring challenging environments.
+In this work, we focused on space-invariant one-dimensional dynamics, which provide highly interpretable results and for which we can provide explicit performance guarantees.
+Building on this understanding, future work will consider more general Markovian dynamics, providing a more comprehensive and realistic framework for exploring challenging environments. \textbf{ A natural extension of this work is to higher-dimensional settings.
+While explicit hitting-time estimates of the kind used here are generally unavailable in that regime, the ``too-many-particles" phenomenon and the core conclusions of our main results are expected to carry over to considerably more general settings.}

 \ACKNOWLEDGMENT{P.B. and E.G. would like to express their deep gratitude to professors E. Mordecki and J.R.
 Le\'on for very valuable discussions.}